Skip to Content

 ESPN Not Working on Chrome?
 Here’s How To Fix It

-Here are some quick ways to get ESPN working on Google Chrome.
-You’ll be sitting back enjoying your favorite team play in no time.
+Here are some quick ways to fix ESPN streaming on your browser.
+In no time, you’ll be sitting back and enjoying your favorite team’s game.

 Check Your Internet Connection

-Here’s the obvious one that most people forget – always double-check your internet connection.
-The amount of issues that arise from having a dodgy internet connection is huge, and it may not even be Chrome specifically that’s the problem.
+Here’s the obvious one that most people forget—always double-check your internet connection.
+The number of issues that arise from having a dodgy internet connection is huge, and it may not even be Chrome specifically that’s the problem.

 If you have a slow internet connection, ESPN definitely won’t play efficiently.
 Video content requires a very strong connection in order to provide seamless viewing, and your speed needs to be fast too.

 Try resetting your router to ensure your internet speed is running as quickly as possible.
-You could also try reducing any downloads you may have running in the background, as these will certainly be having an effect on your internet speed.
+You could also try reducing any downloads you may have running in the background, as these will certainly have an effect on your internet speed.

 Reload the ESPN Website